 Ulnar collateral ligament injury is usually caused by repetitive overhead throwing such as in baseball.
 The stress of repeated throwing on the elbow causes microscopic tissue tears and inflammation.
 With continued repetition, eventually the UCL can tear preventing the athlete from throwing with significant speed.
 If untreated, it can end an athlete’s professional career.
 UCL injury may also be caused by direct trauma such as with a fall, car accident, or work injury.
 Other common causes include any activity that requires repetitive overhead motion of the arm such as tennis, javelin throw, pitching sports, fencing, and painting.

-UCL injuries should be evaluated by an Orthopaedic specialist for proper diagnosis and treatment.
+UCL injuries should be evaluated by an Orthopedic specialist for proper diagnosis and treatment.

 Your physician will perform the following: